PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 *`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand `*| Ghost Author: MidJourney[^a] + Tarkovsky[^h]

 This module aims to exam the ideas and assemble the spectacle world within a fast mode.
 The goal is to create a large number of objects via permutations and combinations in a short time and should not last for more than 4 weeks.
-The pursuit of rationality is important, but it is not the main purpose of this module.
-Therefore no more than 3 hours of adjustment time should be spent on individual individual adjustments after the generation of variants.
-Accept all the imperfections and move on.
+At this stage, we are going to invent new urban creatures derived from a set of archetypes at various scales by construction and deconstruction using some digital technics.
+These artificial creatures will be a blending of flesh(short), mechanics(long), and digits(eternal).
+These artifacts will be the heroines to participate in the story.
 2D drawing is good.
 3D modeling is awesome.
 Manual works in Rhino, Blender are accepted.
 Parametric programing is welcomed.
-Don't afraid of messy desktop and fill the disk(c:) with unexpected byproducts.
+Don't be afraid of messy desktop.
+Fill the disk(c:) with unexpected byproducts.
 Even trash has its own meaning for existence.
-Trust the method and keep writing logs.
-They will hold the logistics.
+Trust the method.
+Keep writing logs.

 ### On Shelf ###
 - Murugarren, M., & Sáez Castán, J. (2017). _Animalario universal del Profesor Revillod: Almanaque ilustrado de la fauna mundial : miscelánea de curiosidades para disfrutar aprendiendo_ (Primera edición).
 Fondo de Cultura Económica.